Call now in confidence immediate help & advice 24/7

 Once you’ve completed the rehab programme (including aftercare), you will have everything you need to cope independently when temptation strikes.

-If you decide against this, there is a chance that you will relapse in a life-threatening way.
+If you decide against this at rehab, there is a chance that you will relapse in a life-threatening way.

 Rehab provides you with the safety measures that are necessary in the transition from drug use to sobriety.